Color blood indicator formula. Blood color index is reduced: reasons. Reasons for deviation from the norm

 Neoplasms and tumors;

-With an increased content of hemoglobin in the patient's blood cells, it is not easy to establish the exact cause of the deviations due to the fact that the results of other tests, including a general blood count, do not correspond to the norms.
+If the hemoglobin content in the patient’s blood cells is high, it is not easy to establish the exact cause of the deviations due to the fact that the results of other tests, including a general blood test, do not meet the norms.

-The phenomenon of a reduced color index is called hypochromia.
-The color index is lowered in the presence of pathological conditions such as:
+The phenomenon of reduced color index is called hypochromia.
+The color index is reduced in the presence of pathological conditions such as:

 Iron-deficiency anemia;